ed-psh/_outputs/scripts/reports/hepatitis.md

-**hepatitis has produced 1 papers with an average altmetric score of 2112.**
+**HEPATITIS has produced 1 papers with an average altmetric score of 2112.**

 # Adeno-associated virus 2 infection in children with non-A-E hepatitis